zer2/fantasy-basketball-optimizer/about/turnovers.md

 In the Most Categories context, you want to dominate the non-turnover counting statistics to win the overall matchup.
 If you do that, you almost definitely are not winning turnovers.
 So why invest in them?

 This argument seems plausible on face but is framed incorrectly. __If you are already winning all of the non-turnover counting statistics, your victory is guaranteed and no categories are important.
 Only close match-ups, for which outcomes are uncertain, are relevant.
-The most important categories are those which are most likely to be decisive in a close match-up.__
+The most important categories are those which are most likely to be decisive in close match-ups.__

 At least for me it is hard to intuit whether turnovers are more or less important than other categories under the condition of a close match.
 Fortunately, the question can be modeled mathematically.